-your perfect introduction and general orientation tour of Dublin, South of the river, walking from East to West through the historic city centre and thus featuring Stephen’s Green; Merrion Square; Trinity College; Temple Bar; Christ Church Cathedral; City Hall and finishing up at Dublin Castle – your ultimate private South Dublin City Walking Tour.
-This route is the classic shorter, standard version and thus ends at Dublin Castle.
-It takes around 2 hours, approximately.
-Precise times will always depend on your walking pace, and preferred tempo, and on the amount of questions and discussion at each stop.
-(Times can vary from from 1 Hr 45 mins to 2 hrs 15 minutes) To see why we love this route, read below…
+your perfect introduction and general orientation tour of Dublin, South of the river.
+Walking from East to West through the historic city centre and featuring Stephen’s Green; Merrion Square; Trinity College; Temple Bar; Christ Church Cathedral; City Hall and finishing up at Dublin Castle or time allowing, Saint Patrick’s cathedral.
+Precise times will always depend on your walking pace and preferred tempo, and on the amount of questions and discussion at each stop.
+Times can vary from from 1 Hr 45 mins to 2 hrs 15 minutes) To see why we love this route, read below…

-Then can finish just behind City Hall by entering Dublin castle.
+- We finish just behind City Hall, by entering Dublin castle.
 This is now a splendid late Renaissance palace, dating from the 1600s.
 Formerly it was a heavily fortified medieval castle, of which many traces remain.
 This was also the centre of British power in Ireland for almost eight centuries and, as you might well imagine, is full of much history, some of that history very dark indeed.

-On the shorter two (or to two and a half hour) versions of this tour, we wrap up here, as many of our guests now feel ready for a break, to digest and discuss the wealth of information learned!
+On the shorter two hour versions of this tour, we wrap up here, as many of our guests now feel ready for a break, to digest and discuss the wealth of information learned!

 You also have the additional option, if desired, of adding on an extra half-hour, which means we can take you to around St Werburgh’s church, and Saint Patrick’s Cathedral.
-Or even if you wish add on a full hour extension to your tour) we can bring you via Saint Patrick’s Cathedral through the historic Liberties, then even right to the doors of the Guinness Store House.
-For more information on this route, see our Longer version of the Classic tour, here…
+Or even via Saint Patrick’s Cathedral through the historic Liberties right to the doors of the Guinness Store House.